JZMNpayad/SCM-Starter/README.md

 After this, the project will be running on your localhost.
 Typically at http://localhost:3000/

-Sure, here's a simple README for your Solidity contract:

----

-# Assessment Smart Contract

-This Solidity smart contract, named "Assessment," is designed to handle various financial transactions and ticket purchases.
-It is implemented in Solidity version 0.8.9.

-## Contract Details

 ### State Variables
 - `owner`: The address of the contract owner, initialized as the deployer.